 Fox News host Tucker Carlson blasted President Joe Biden during his Friday program after the commander-in-chief predicted food shortages in the U.S. and around the world a day earlier.

-Biden was speaking to reporters following meetings with NATO regarding Russia’s ongoing invasion of Ukraine, in which he predicted that food shortages are going to be “real.”
+Biden was speaking to reporters following meetings with NATO regarding Russia’s ongoing invasion of Ukraine, in which he that food shortages are going to be “real.”

 “It’s going to be real,” Biden said.